Usaamakhan/replit-twibbon/CAMPAIGN_SYSTEM.md

 ### Image Optimization
 ✅ **Status: Implemented (October 05, 2025) - `imageTransform.js`**

-**Supabase Image Transformation API integration for bandwidth reduction:**
+**ImageKit.io CDN integration for bandwidth reduction:**

-Automatically serves optimized WebP images with appropriate sizes for different use cases, reducing bandwidth costs by 89%.
+Automatically serves optimized WebP images with appropriate sizes for different use cases through ImageKit.io CDN, reducing bandwidth costs by 89%.
+Supabase Storage is used only for full-size canvas operations where transparency must be preserved.

 **Transformation Presets:**